 Use a piece of the cut cardboard/wood as a guide for cutting the watercolor paper (or white paper) to size.

 To assemble the press, insert a bolt into each corner of the bottom piece of the press.
-Layer alternate pieces of cardboard, watercolor paper and flowers or leaves inside the press.
+Layer alternate pieces of cardboard, paper, and flowers or leaves inside the press.
 The number of layers you use will depend on how many flowers you are pressing.

-Note: I don’t recommend using paper towels (instead of white paper) as the texture of the paper towel will be imprinted into your flowers while pressing.
+Note: I don’t recommend using paper towels (instead of white paper or watercolor paper) as the texture of the paper towel will be imprinted into your flowers while pressing.

 Let Your Flowers Dry In The Press For One Month!